 Well, children do not get tired easily, but parents do.

-It may be a rather good idea to walk your kid to school, and encourage others to do the same.
-Turn it into a kind of drive.
+It might be a good idea to walk your kid to school, and encourage others to do the same.

 What’s the bottom line?

-All the money that is saved in this process, which would have otherwise been spent on fuel, can be donated for education.
+All the money that is saved in this process, which would have otherwise been spent on fuel, can be donated.

 The Evergreen Fancy Dress

-Fancy dress is one event that always stays a guaranteed favourite, not only among school-going children, but for adults as well.
+Fancy dress is one event that will always be a guaranteed favourite, not only among school-going children, but for adults as well.

 All you have to do is organise one, and decide a small registration fee.